 Mike has ski guided for over 25 years, from the west coast of North America & Alaska to interior British Columbia & Utah as well as Iceland, Norway & Antarctica.
 He has made winter ascents of prominent high altitude peaks in Alaska & Antarctica and made first ascents in the Pakistan Karakoram and the Cordillera Blanca of Peru.
 Mike directs all our Scottish courses and presents on the Alpine courses.

-Bruce Goodlad has been an IFMGA guide for 17 years and worked as a mountaineering instructor in the UK prior to that.
+Bruce Goodlad has been an IFMGA guide for more than 20 years and worked as a mountaineering instructor in the UK prior to that.
 He is a Professional Member of the American Avalanche Association.
 He has guided on skis throughout the world from Antarctica to Greenland.
 Bruce is a former Technical Director of the British Mountain Guides (BMG) where he was influential in the development of their avalanche and ski guide program.

 Bruce has authored three books, including the instructional books: ‘Alpine Mountaineering‘– an introduction to alpine mountaineering, techniques and the routes to develop them on, and a follow up volume ‘Ski Mountaineering‘ that follows the same format with an in depth look at the techniques of ski touring and ski mountaineering including avalanche hazard evaluation, avoidance and rescue.

 Bruce shares his passion for remote mountain areas with his guests.
 Recent adventures include trips to Japan, Arctic Norway, Svalbard, Greenland, Georgia and the less travelled parts of the Alps.

 Bruce continues to instruct on the British Mountain Guides avalanche courses and as an assessor on their ski mountaineering course.
 He has helped the development of our public courses that focus on giving the participants the essential avalanche information they need to enjoy a safe time in the back country.
 Bruce directs all of our Alpine courses.